HotPatcher: A open source UE resource hot patching tool

 • Supported World Composition.

-• Default enabled bCookPatcherAssets.
+• Default to enable bCookPatcherAssets.

-• Supported non-intrusive development of HotPatcher modules.
+• Supported non-intrusive HotPatcher development modules.

-• Resource analysis
+• Resource analysis.

-• Packaging
+• Packaging.

-• Resource scanning, management, auditing
+• Resource scanning, management, auditing.

-• Multi-process Cook
+• Multi-process cooking.

-• Different forms of hot update methods
+• Various forms of hot updates.

 Module Expansion Example

-Add HotPatcher plugin dependencies in uplugin:
+Add HotPatcher’s plugin dependency in the uplugin:

 1